 The assay is performed in a reusable 96-well Teflon plate (Millipore) to avoid possible artifacts caused by adsorption of certain compounds to polypropylene surfaces.
 Upon request, polypropylene plates can be used in the same assay setup for the non-specific binding assessment, which can be conveniently combined with the chemical stability assay, as PTFE (Teflon®) and polypropylene have different binding characteristics.

-In this assay, propantheline is used as a control.
+In this assay, propantheline is used as a quality control.
 This compound is stable at acidic pH, slightly unstable at pH 7.4 and unstable at pH 9.4.
-The newly obtained data for propantheline is always compared to the previous measurements for quality control.